BriDray/NoteTaker/README.md

 ## Deployed Project

-This project will be deployed via Heroku.
-Will have a link soon!
+This project is currently deployed via Heroku.
+You can [view the project HERE!](https://nameless-hollows-17204.herokuapp.com/notes)

 ## Questions
 Hi, my name is Bri Dray.
 If you have any questions about my project, please E-mail me [HERE!](mailto:stanggurl02@gmail.com)